Table of Contents

 A broadcast monitor is also known as a video reference monitor.
 It is a screen used to check the output quality of a video-generating apparatus.
 It ensures that videos meet specific standards.

-These types of monitors helps quickly review important details, like checking camera focus and recording quality.
-The main goal is to make sure the final video looks exactly how it’s supposed to.
+These types of monitors help quickly review important details, like checking camera focus and recording quality.
+The main goal is to ensure that the final video looks exactly how it should be.

 E-ink Monitors – Types of Monitor